Back to text menu | Back to clickable plan | Back to topic (bakeries)

 The building is arranged around the central courtyard 27.
 There are remains of a staircase with travertine steps set against the east wall.
 There is a threshold for two doors in the passage to Piazza dei Lari.
 A travertine staircase and a basin were set against the west wall.
 In the south-west corner is a brick well with a tufa rim.
 Next to the well are three fragments of the upper part of millstones (catilli), one with part of the contraption into which the horizontal beam for rotating the millstone was inserted.
 The courtyard had a floor of basalt blocks.

 Rooms 28, 29, 45, 38, 41, and 42 were shops.
 The shop-entrances were blocked or narrowed with vittatum, small tufa blocks and latericium.
 The rooms have a floor of basalt blocks.
 In the south-west corner of 28 lie the remains of a latrine: next to a hole in the wall is a square travertine seat of a latrine, with an opening shaped like a keyhole.
 In the north-west corner was a small basin.
 In the south-east part of shop 38 is a staircase, accessible from Piazza dei Lari.
 In room 41 are fragments of various objects, some of which may have been part of machines.
 The wall between rooms 41 and 42 was rebuilt.
 Paribeni has noted that the level of the first floor was now changed, because there are no beamholes in the new wall at the height of the old beamholes.
-At the level of the old holes a painting was placed in room 42, depicting a cantharus and vegetative ornaments.
+On top of the old holes in the west wall a painting was placed in room 42, depicting a cantharus and vegetative ornaments.
 Corridor 39 was reached from Via di Diana.
 In the doorway is a threshold for two doors.

 Room 40 is a second courtyard.
 In the north-west corner lies a damaged, round, low object of volcanic stone, perhaps part of the lower part of a millstone (meta).
 On the floor are basalt blocks.
 In room 44 a large oven was installed.
 The low podium (h. c.
 0.50?) was made of latericium, set against the mixtum.
 During the excavation the lower part of the superstructure was found, a ring made of large tufa blocks (diam. of cupola, outside meas., c.
 5.00 x 5.20).
 The floor of the oven was made of two layers of brick, with sand in between.
 The oven opened towards the east, and part of the brick arch of the opening was found.
 In a collapsed part of this arch brick stamps were found from the period of Hadrian and Marcus Aurelius (one from the years 125-134 AD, 26 from 161-176 AD).
 The north wall of this room (modern mixtum) is very thick (0.70 - 0.75; the av. th. of the primary walls is 0.51).
 In the south-east corner the wall is thick as well.
 High up in this corner the lower part of a chimney may be preserved (a deep hole, starting at h.
 2.55, w.
 0.40).